Press - Exclusive Interviews - Chris .R. Notarile

 How many episodes will there be?

-When will you shoot the next episode?
-Can you give us a
+When will you shoot the next episode and can you give us a

 hint what to expect from it?